AppleBreak1/EP45-UD3P-Customac/README.md

 **Monterey 12.3.0**

-- Beginning with macOS 12.3.0 Apple [dropped plugin-type check and no longer match on to ACPI_SMC_PlatformPlugin](https://github.com/dortania/OpenCore-Legacy-Patcher/commit/f7f890d37e01b79d0926824ac424da897762431b#diff-802c4227abfb4a7ca54531b779674b82304a7d0b5e599f10ae5b91c1eea0fdbc) resulting in improper CPU PowerManagement for Pre-SandBridge CPUs.
+- Beginning with macOS 12.3.0, Apple [dropped plugin-type check and no longer match on to ACPI_SMC_PlatformPlugin](https://github.com/dortania/OpenCore-Legacy-Patcher/commit/f7f890d37e01b79d0926824ac424da897762431b#diff-802c4227abfb4a7ca54531b779674b82304a7d0b5e599f10ae5b91c1eea0fdbc) resulting in improper CPU PowerManagement for Pre-SandBridge CPUs.
 [ASPP-Override.kext](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Kexts/Misc/ASPP-Override-v1.0.1.zip) is required to resolve this issue.
-(For update or installation of macOS do not use this kext as it can lead to kernel panic.
+(For update or installation of macOS, do not use this kext as it can lead to kernel panic.
 Use it once the installation or the update is complete)

-- Using iMacPro1,1 SMBIOS may require AppleMCEReporterDisabler.kext
+- Using iMacPro1,1 SMBIOS may require AppleMCEReporterDisabler.kext.

 - In macOS Monterey, GTX 770 or Kepler Variant Cards require [Kepler Patcher](https://github.com/chris1111/Geforce-Kepler-patcher) to get hardware acceleration.